 - Pregnant or breastfeeding women should only use this medicine as directed by a doctor.
-Cigarette smoke can seriously harm your child.
+Smoking can seriously harm your unborn child.
 Try to stop smoking without using medicine.
-Although this medicine is believed to be safer than smoking, the risks to your child from this medicine are not fully known.
+Although this medicine is believed to be safer than smoking, the risks of its use during pregnancy are not fully known.

-- Make sure your doctor knows if you have heart problems, uncontrolled high blood pressure, a stomach ulcer, or diabetes.
+- Tell your doctor if you have diabetes, heart problems, high blood pressure, a stomach ulcer, or phenylketonuria (PKU).

-- Ask your doctor or pharmacist if you need to be on a low-salt diet before you use this medicine.
+- If you are on a low-salt diet, talk to your doctor before you use this medicine.